neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 ```

 ![PostgreSQL Window Function - RANK function](/postgresqltutorial/PostgreSQL-Window-Function-RANK-function.png)
-In the laptop product group, both `Dell Vostro` and `Sony VAIO` products have the same price, therefore, they receive the same rank 1\.
-The next row in the group is `HP Elite` that receives the rank 3 because the rank 2 is skipped.
+In the laptop product group, both `Sony VAIO` and `Lenovo Thinkpad` products have the same price, therefore, they receive the same rank 1\.
+The next row in the group is `Dell Vostro` that receives the rank 3 because the rank 2 is skipped.

 Similar to the `RANK()` function, the [`DENSE_RANK()`](postgresql-window-function/postgresql-dense_rank-function) function assigns a rank to each row within an ordered partition, but the ranks have no gap.
 In other words, the same ranks are assigned to multiple rows and no ranks are skipped.